ujjwal476/Netflix-analysis-and-suggestion/General analysis.md

 Click [here](try3 copy.html) to view the visualization

 Same pattern is seen in this sunburst.
-Here n/a stands for rating not available.
-But if we again see by country TV-MA, TV-14 are the most popular one so it is right time for netflix to have other type of contents to increase its viewers.
+Here 'n/a' stands for rating not available.
+But if we again see by country, TV-MA, TV-14 are the most popular one so it is right time for netflix to have other type of contents to increase its viewers.

 Click [here](Duration and rating analysis.md) further analysis